Ahripyx/Ahripyx/README.md

   - Operating Systems (Linux)
   - Project Planning & Design (Collaborating with Others)

-* 🐾 I'm looking to network and make friends here.
+* 🐾 I'm actively working on my portfolio and repos here

 * 🌊 At the moment, my repos are private until projects are finished.